cypress-io/cypress-documentation/content/api/commands/intercept.md

 ### Response object properties

-The response object (`res`) has several properties from the HTTP response itself.
+The response object (`res`) yielded to response handlers has several properties from the HTTP response itself.
 All of the following properties on `res` can be modified:

 ```ts
 {